-Grantham Scholar Nick Moody helped a group of University of Sheffield students win a gold medal in an international synthetic biology contest.
+Grantham Scholar Nick Moody helped University of Sheffield students win a gold medal in an international synthetic biology (iGEM) contest.

-The Sheffield team came up with a way of building a device that helps to slow down the development of antibiotic resistance.
-They presented their idea at the iGEM Giant Jamboree in Boston, alongside more than 300 teams who represented 5,600 contest participants from 42 different countries.
+The Sheffield team designed a device that helps slow down the development of antibiotic resistance.
+They presented their idea at the iGEM Giant Jamboree in Boston.
+More than 300 teams, who represented 5,600 contest participants from 42 different countries, presented alongside side them.

 Find out more about iGEM Sheffield

 To find out more about wins at the Grantham Centre, type ‘competition’ into the search bar.
 You can find the search bar in the top right hand corner.
 And if you want to stay up to date with the Grantham Scholars, then sign up to our newsletter.

 Edited by Claire Moran.